LapisPlugins/HomeSpawn_LEGACY/README.md

 Travis: https://travis-ci.org/Dart2112/HomeSpawn

-This plugin allows player to teleport to the home(s) and spawn locations set using the commands below.
+This plugin allows player to teleport to the home(s) and spawn locations set using the commands listed on the spigot page.
 Here is a list of current features:

 •	Multiple homes